 Tobacco use remains the leading cause of preventable death and disease in the United States and in New Jersey.
-To address this enormous toll, the American Lung Association in New Jersey calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by New Jersey's elected officials:

 - Pass a significant increase in the tax on cigarettes;

 - Fund tobacco prevention and cessation programs at the Centers for Disease Control and Prevention (CDC)-recommended level; and

 - Continue expanding tobacco cessation coverage for individuals on Medicaid.

 The Murphy Administration also showed a commitment to helping smokers quit and expanding New Jersey's smokefree laws.
 By expanding counseling coverage for Medicaid recipients and removing prior authorization, New Jersey's fee-for-service program now provides coverage of all seven Food and Drug Administration-approved tobacco cessation medications and all three forms of counseling that help smokers quit.
 Governor Murphy also signed legislation that passed near unanimously to expand smokefree outdoor spaces.
 Specifically, the law will make all beaches, parks and boardwalks smokefree, except for designated outdoor areas of municipal or county beaches if allowed by local ordinance or resolution.